 The second contender was the Normandy coast situated on the Bay of the Seine, between Cherbourg and Le Havre.
 Normandy was a comparatively longer trip crossing the channel, however it enjoyed a more tactically favorable landscape on its landing beaches.

 Allied war planners in ultimately choosing Normandy and not the Pas-de-Calais as the land sight faced a difficult obstacle: How do they go about convincing Hitler and the German High Command (OKW) that the main blow would fall at Pas-de-Calais?

 Operations Bodyguard & Fortitude-South: “A truth so precious it must be attended by a bodyguard of lies.” – Winston Churchill

-With the assets accumulated by MI5, all of the agents in the Double-Cross system were carefully used to orchestrate Operation Fortitude South.
+MI5 using all of the double agents they were acquiring in the Double-Cross System (XX) were carefully orchestrating their use in Operation Fortitude South.
 Fortitude South was part of the greater Operation Bodyguard, an overall Allied strategic deception plan encompassing Western Europe, Scandinavia and the Balkans.

 In practice, MI5 was using their double-agents for the purpose of transmitting a varying melange of carefully calculated disinformation to the Abwehr.
 MI5 disinformation consisting often of half-truths, otherwise useless intelligence in great detail, sprinkled in with bald face lies, and occasional downright rubbish.